zjykzj/zjykzj/profile.md

 ## About ME

 I am a computer vision development engineer.
-I am currently focusing on the development and deployment of edge image search engine, including the identification of vegetables, fruits, dry goods and snacks, and model deployment on NPU development board.
+I am currently focusing on the development and deployment of image retrieval engine in edge devices, including the identification of vegetables, fruits, dry goods and snacks, and model deployment on NPU development board.

 ## Educations